briancpark/numc/README.md

 This was mainly the hardest part of the project.
 Although we thought we have mastered matrix multiplication by doing it in RISC-V for project 2, it is even harder trying to parallelize it.
 There are things you need to consider such as how memory is meticuously handled.
 We will explain our troubles and difficulty spent debugging through the buildup of how matrix multiplication was sped up.
 Brian did a *LOT* of research on DGEMM papers.
 DGEMM stands for **D**ouble-precision, **GE**neral **M**atrix-**M**atrix multiplication.
 Resources include [Patterson and Hennesy's Computer Organization and Design](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture/dp/0128122757), [Nicholas Weaver's 61C - Lecture 18 Spring 2019](https://www.youtube.com/watch?v=ibzkJAkn2_o) [slides](https://inst.eecs.berkeley.edu/~cs61c/sp19/lectures/lec18.pdf), [What Every Programmer Should Know About Memory by Ulrich Drepper](https://akkadia.org/drepper/cpumemory.pdf), and [Matrix Multiplication using SIMD](https://www.youtube.com/watch?v=3rU6BX7w8Tk&list=PLKT8ER2pEV3umVSMwd06LY_eSIX-DnU6A&index=1).

 #### The Naive Solution
 Very simple.
-After project 2, this code is very simple
+After project 2, this was really not a challenge at all.

 Just note that a copy of the matrix is made with `*data`.
-This is necessary in order to prevent memory overwrite when doing operations like `pow_matrix()`, which you will see later that it writes over `mat1->data` and `mat2->data`. (e.g.) Something in `python3` like this can make things problematic.
+This is necessary in order to prevent memory overwrite when doing operations like `pow_matrix()`, which you will see later that it writes over `mat1->data` and `mat2->data`.

+*(e.g.) Something in `python3` like this snippet of code can make things problematic:*
 ```python3
 nc_mat1 = nc_mat1 * nc_mat2
 ```